#1 Student Loan Lawyer

 Does the CARES Act cover my student loan?

 The CARES Act covers student loans held by the Department of Education, including all Direct Loans, many Federal Family Education Loans, and most defaulted loans.
 The Act does not apply to private student loans and FFEL Loans owned by a guaranty agency.

 Contact your student loan servicer or check Federal Student Aid to determine if your loan is receiving coronavirus-related benefits.

 Want to start student loan rehabilitation before the CARES Act ends?
 Let’s talk.

 If the thought of dealing with your student loans overwhelms you, I get it.
-That’s why I’m here to help — simply schedule a free 10-minute talk with me.
+That’s why I’m here to help — simply schedule a free call with me.

 I can get a general idea of what’s going on with your federal and private loans and assess your best options.
 From there, we can create a game plan that best fits your needs and sets you up for student loan success.